-You’ll be expected to attend an employee workshop virtually.
-You’ll be asked for your input around the different work situations and activities that you experience as part of your role.
+You’ll attend an employee workshop online.
+You’ll be asked about work situations and activities that you experience in your role.

-To take part in the workshops, you will ideally:
+To take part in the workshops, we'd like it if you:

-Wider consultation is open to anyone interested in shaping apprenticeships including apprentices, employers, trade unions and professional bodies.Find out about wider consultation
+Anyone who's interested in shaping apprenticeships can get involved.
+We welcome hearing from apprentices, employers, trade unions and professional bodies.About wider consultation